List of schemes and legislation

 As from the age of 3, child benefit can be paid at twice the basic rate for children with extensive care needs who live at home.
 If you have received child benefit at twice the basic rate for a full year, you can also get an extra payment of child benefit.
 The extra payment is a fixed amount that is paid once a year.

-If a parent lives or works outside the Netherlands, it is possible that a Dutch family benefit overlaps with a family benefit from the other country.
+If a parent lives or works outside the Netherlands, it is possible that a Dutch family benefit might overlap with a family benefit from the other country.
 If so, we will determine how much of the Dutch family benefit we can pay.

 The bridging benefit (OBR) is a temporary income supplement.
 Because the AOW pension age has gone up, there may be a period when you do not have enough income.
 For example, if your early retirement benefit goes down or stops altogether.
 The bridging benefit can provide a supplement to your income.